-The term "reasonable and entire compensation" follows the language in the US statute, 28 USC 1498, which requires compensation for US government use to be the "reasonable and entire compensation for such use and manufacture."
-As noted above in the discussion of the Anthrax/ciprofloxacin case, this standard was thought by some to present significant barriers to wider use of compulsory licensing in cases involving medicines, because of the possibility that a court would base the compensation upon the commercial value of the medicines prior to the government authorisation.
-Certainly if the objective of the compulsory license is to overcome market outcomes, it is a problematic standard.
+The term "reasonable and entire compensation" follows the language in the United States statute, 28 USC 1498, which requires compensation for United States Government use to be the "reasonable and entire compensation for such use and manufacture".
+As noted above in the discussion of the Anthrax/ciprofloxacin case, this standard was thought by some to present significant barriers to wider use of compulsory licensing in cases involving medicines, because of the possibility that a court would base the compensation upon the commercial value of the medicines prior to the government authorization.
+Certainly, if the objective of the compulsory licence is to overcome market outcomes, it is a problematic standard.

-3.10 MOZAMBIQUE
+3.10 Mozambique

-In Spring 2004, the Ministry of Commerce and Industry of the Republic of Mozambique granted a compulsory license to patents for generic manufacture and sale of a fixed dose combination AIDS drug which contains 3TC+d4T+NVP.
-The license was issued to Pharco Moçambique Lda.
-The Mozambique government set the royalty at 2 percent of the generic sales price - the same as was proposed in the initial debate in Canada over implementation of paragraph 6 of the Doha Declaration on TRIPS and Public Health.
+In Spring 2004, the Ministry of Commerce and Industry of the Republic of Mozambique granted a compulsory licence to patents for generic manufacture and sale of a fixed-dose combination AIDS drug which contains lamivudine+stavudine +nevirapine.
+The licence was issued to Pharco Moçambique Lda.
+The Mozambique Government set the royalty at 2% of the generic sales price - the same as was proposed in the initial debate in Canada over implementation of paragraph 6 of the Doha Declaration on the TRIPS Agreement and Public Health.

-3.11 ZAMBIA
+3.11 Zambia

-In September 2004, the government of Zambia issued a compulsory license for manufacture of fixed dose combination AIDS medicines.
-The license, which did not permit export outside of Zambia, set a royalty of 2.5 percent of the generice price.
+In September 2004, the Government of Zambia issued a compulsory licence for manufacture of fixed-dose combination AIDS medicines.
+The licence, which did not permit export outside of Zambia, set a royalty at 2.5% of the generic price.